-How Much Does an Expired Domain Names Cost?
+How Much Does an Expired Domain Name Cost?

-Expired domains provide an excellent opportunity to find great brandable domain name.
+Expired domains provide an excellent opportunity to find great brandable domain names.
 The following are a few places where you can look for recently expired domain names.

-Note: You need to check for domain abuse and other problems before buying a used, pre-registered, or expired domain names (more on this later).
+Note: You need to check for domain abuse and other problems before buying a used, pre-registered, or expired domain name (more on this later).

 Cost of Expired Domain Names